This is a wonderful addition to our yard. Looks great where I planted it.

 Its scientific name is Pinus rigida.
 The tree grows well in the hardiness zone of 4 allowing it to become well in the forests of the northeastern United States.
 It is also known as the Pitch Pine, named for the resinous sap that oozes out of its wounds.
 The Yellow Pine Tree is a slow-growing plant that adds two feet per year to its height.
 The pine needles are long and slightly twisted averaging 3 to 5 inches in length.
 The color of the needles ranges from yellowish green to green.
 Each pine tree produces male and female flowers.
 The tree bark is grayish-brown and forms into plates that shed.
 At maturity, the bark could be up to 4 inches thick.

-The wood from the Yellow-pine tree has a yellowish tint, which is where the name of the tree was originated.
+Yellow Pine Tree wood has a yellowish tint, which is where the name of the tree was originated

 This tree is a medium size pine that is loved by many.
 The yellow pine is a great tree that will be great for shade in just a few years.
 In about two to3 years this tree will be able to look full grown.
 The bark will be a red-brown which will look great on your lawn.